-While there are many different spinach varieties with an assortment of leaf shapes and textures, spinach is usually divided into 2 major categories: Smooth Leaf and Savoy, with darker, thicker, crinkled leaves.
+While there are many different spinach varieties with an assortment of leaf shapes and textures, spinach is usually divided into 2 major categories: smooth leaf and savoy.
 Since they've been crossbred so much, it's often hard to categorize them.
-Small leafed spinach or baby spinach has gained in popularity recently.
+Small-leafed spinach or baby spinach has gained in popularity recently.
 These are not necessarily immature spinach leaves, but varieties that simply don't get large.

 USDA Hardiness Zone and Exposure

 4 to 6 weeks from seed.
 You can begin harvesting whenever the leaves are large enough for your taste.

 Spinach can be harvested in the cut and the come again method of harvesting lettuce.
 Cut individual leaves, starting with the older, outer leaves, and letting the young inner leaves remain and continue growing for a later harvest.
 You can also cut down the whole plant, for a larger harvest.

 If you cut about an inch above the crown or base of the plant, it is very likely the plant will send out a new flush of leaves.

 - Spinach, especially the crinkled leaf varieties, hangs onto the soil.
 Wash well before using.

 - Spinach leaves are very sensitive to the ethylene gas given off by many fruits.
 Don't store in the refrigerator with apples, melons or tomatoes.

 - Spinach can be frozen for later use.
 Wash the leaves well and allow them to dry somewhat before placing in a resealable freezer bag.
 Then zap them for about 1 minute in the microwave, on high.
 Allow to cool slightly and place in the freezer.
 Best used within 3 to 6 months.

 Pests and Problems